npmcomponent/tower-resource/README.md

 There are two DSL methods for validation.

 1. `validate`: for using predefined validations (see [tower-validator](https://github.com/tower/validator)), purely to clean up the API.
 2. `validator`: for defining custom validator functions right inline.
-If you want to reuse your custom validator function, just move the function into tower-validator.
+If you want to reuse your custom validator function across resources, just move the function into tower-validator.

 ### Queries